BohdanHarimovych/BudgetApp/Documentation/Supabase/supabase-schema.md

 The database contains the following tables in the public schema:
 - `category` - Categories for transactions and merchants
 - `merchant` - Merchant information
+- `merchant_map` - Mapping of raw merchant string or decscription to a normalized merchant in `merchant` table
 - `transaction_sources` - Sources of transactions
 - `transactions` - Transaction records